Convex-Dev/payment-pointers/README.md

 ### Smart contracts

-Improvement of existing smart contracts (eg. current fungible token library) and development of new capabilities (eg. Web Monetization integration) will be bootstrapped ahead of the web-based UI.
-After an initial phase of design stabilization, implementation will follow the same timeline as described in the web-based UI.
-Smart contracts will be divided in 2 categories, akin to how [CRQS systems](https://en.wikipedia.org/wiki/Command%E2%80%93query_separation) behave:
+Improvement of existing smart contracts (e.g. current fungible token library) and development of new capabilities (eg. Web Monetization integration) will be bootstrapped ahead of the web-based UI.
+After an initial phase of design stabilization, implementation will follow the same timeline as described for the web-based UI.
+Smart contracts will be divided into two categories, akin to how [CRQS systems](https://en.wikipedia.org/wiki/Command%E2%80%93query_separation) behave:

 - Transactions for governance: creating revenue streams, shares, transfers, ...